digiscot/digiscot-website/pages/learning-resources.md

 [Learn My Way](http://scotland.learnmyway.com/#)

 Created by [Tinder Foundation](http://www.tinderfoundation.org/), Learn My Way is packed full of resources to help people learn to use a computer, mouse and navigate the internet for the first time.
-There is also loads of free support available to those who teaching others how to get online, as well as links to other resources.
+There is also loads of free support available for those who are teaching others how to get online, as well as links to other resources.

 [Let's Get On](http://www.letsgeton.scot/)